benwiz/wwoz_to_spotify/README.md

 ## To Do

+- Create pull request for clj-spotify repo for refresh token
 - Figure out how to get my refresh token, then ensure that I can use that forever.

 - Find each song on Spotify